 Hundreds attended the world première of METANOIA, an electronic opera by composer Emanuel Dimas de Melo Pimenta, dedicated to “the end of the idea of war”, performed at the Monastery of Batalha, a UNESCO World Heritage site in Portugal.
 The event took place on November 19, 2018 commemorating the one hundred year anniversary of the end of World War I. METANOIA includes text by the legendary Portuguese poet Fernando Pessoa and performances by British cellist Audrey Riley and French soprano Laetitia Grimaldi that incorporate chance operations, artificial intelligence and virtual reality.

-Streaming Museum is featuring a special version of METANOIA and imagery of the Monastery of Batalha at StreamingMuseum.org, and in upcoming programs at international public spaces and other venues.
+Streaming Museum is featuring a special version of METANOIA and imagery of the Monastery of Batalha here at StreamingMuseum.org, and in the future at international public spaces and other venues.
+Locations and dates will be announced.

 Founded by Nina Colosi in 2008 in New York City, Streaming Museum has produced and presented exhibitions and programs that have reached millions on 7 continents in public spaces, at cultural and commercial centers, and StreamingMuseum.org.
 The Museum brings a worldview into focus through the arts and its interconnections to international affairs and cultures, the sciences, technology, the future, and more.